DavidKcodeRepo/FactoryPlanner/Readme.md

  - The recipe table, and headings for user selections  results are loaded upon startup from a csv file configured in the app.config file.
  - This application was authored from the C# winforms application template in visual studio using only my own knowledge & ability to research documentation; this is my own work and not a reskin of another online tutorial.
+ - It's essentially a selfish project because I wanted this thing to exist for my own amusement.

 ## Getting started